 Just as unique as the city of Marrakech are the 14 rooms of the Riad Kheirredine, a boutique hotel offering personalized service and decor featuring international and Moroccan elements.

 8. Istanbul, Turkiye

 Although travelers are advised to exercise caution in Turkey, Istanbul is a city that warrants a visit.
 The stunning metropolis is filled with bazaars, opulent mosques and "breathtaking architecture."
 The only city to rest within both European and Asian borders, it's a place where you can take in history while smelling the scent of spices perfuming the air.

 A visit to Istanbul would be pointless without a visit to the Hagia Sophia mosque and museum.
-Built as a token of love, this structure dating back to 537 AD features more than 30 million gold tiles.
-"There are literally layers of history, all exposed for your view," said Jonathan_Z.
+Built as a token of love, this structure dates back to 537 AD.
+It features more than 30 million gold tiles and is a treasure of humanity.

 Stay: White House Hotel Istanbul

-Take in superb views of Hagia Sophia from the rooftop of the White House Hotel, which is located in Istanbul's historic district.
-You can walk to Hagia Sophia, Blue Mosque, Topkapi Palace, Archeology Museum, the Basilica Cistern, Grand Bazaar, Spice Bazaar, the Millennium Stone and Byzantine Hippodrome from this hotel that holds the top spot in reviewers' hearts from among thousands of properties in the city.
+Take in superb views of Hagia Sophia from the rooftop of the White House Hotel, located in Istanbul's historic district.
+You can walk to Hagia Sophia, Blue Mosque, Topkapi Palace, Archeology Museum, the Basilica Cistern, Grand Bazaar, Spice Bazaar, the Millennium Stone and Byzantine Hippodrome from this hotel.

 7. Barcelona, Spain

 Barcelona is so incredibly popular, officials are considering curbing the number of tourists who can visit it every year.
 The ever-bustling city fronts the glimmering Mediterranean Sea, touts intricate and awe-inspiring architecture, and offers a lively culture that stays awake well into the night.